cavaliere78/addons/README.md

 <!--

 - When you merge to the 'main' branch of your repository a new build will be triggered.
-  - Make sure you adjust the 'version' key in 'example/config.yaml' when you do that.
-  - Make sure you update 'example/CHANGELOG.md' when you do that.

   - The first time this runs you might need to adjust the image configuration on github container registry to make it public
   - You may also need to adjust the github Actions configuration (Settings > Actions > General > Workflow > Read & Write)
 - Adjust the 'image' key in 'example/config.yaml' so it points to your username instead of 'home-assistant'.